 Deciding Between Roof Repair and Replacement

 When deciding whether to simply patch leaks and damaged areas, or to do some partial or complete reroofing, there will be cost consequences either way.
 If damage is significant but confined to one side of the roof, partial reroofing may be more viable as it will cost thousands of dollars less than doing the entire roof.
-On the other hand, you should also consider that even if only part of your roof is showing signs of wear, replacing the entire roof could cost less over the long term than doing one part now and the remainder in a few years – so study and weigh your options well.
+On the other hand, you should also consider that even if only part of your roof is showing signs of wear, replacing the roof could cost less over the long term than doing one part now and the remainder in a few years – so study and weigh your options well.